Is My House Suitable for Solar Panels? Factors That Affect Your Home’s Sun Number Score

 Roof slope, orientation, and size determine your home’s building score.
 It’s best to have a building score no lower than 50, and above 60 is considered a great score for the solar power potential of your home.

 The more area your roof has to support and install solar panels, the better, and the direction your roof faces is important, too.
 South-facing roofs will see the most sunlight and generate more than enough solar energy to power their home.
-There’s higher potential for excess energy production, too, which can be stored in a battery as backup power, or even sent back to your city’s grid to redeem credits.
+There’s higher potential for excess energy production, too, which can be stored in a battery by a generator as a backup power supply, or even sent back to your city’s grid to redeem credits.

 Roof slope is also important.
 Solar panels function best when positioned at a 30-degree angle.
 If your roof slope is less or more than this, tilt brackets can tweak your pitch based on the steepness and positioning of your roof.